quicwg/base-drafts/draft-ietf-quic-recovery.md

 a packet number).
 The encryption level indicates the packet number space, as described in {{QUIC-TRANSPORT}}.
 Packet numbers never repeat within a packet number space for the lifetime of a connection.
 Packet numbers are sent in monotonically increasing order within a space, preventing ambiguity.
+It is permitted for some packet numbers to never be used, leaving intentional gaps.

 This design obviates the need for disambiguating between transmissions and retransmissions; this eliminates significant complexity from QUIC's